Health & Safety

 Children’s Hair -

-We have some incidences of headlice in the school at the moment.
 If your child has long hair please ensure it is tied back with appropriate hair ties or ribbons in school colours, to blend with their uniform of blue and gold.

 Click image to view MOH Head Lice information on treatment and prevention.